 - hasn't spoken much yet today.

-- can offer relevant historical perspective on this topic.
+- can offer relevant background on this topic.

 - has a perspective we haven't considered yet.

 - can offer a specific example of this concept.

 - can distill our discussions to this point.

 - has some data to contribute to this discussion.

 - knows how others might have handled a similar situation.

 As I have written before, effective facilitation helps make it easier for a group to do its work.
 Anyone can, and everyone should, see doing so as a part of their responsibility ... regardless of their role or tenure in a group.

 Like any invitation, those invited retain the right to RSVP "No, thank you."
 Accepted invitations, however, often bring forth new thinking and feelings that shift conversations in very beneficial ways.